U0M0Z/tgpipe/README.md

 ## tgApp
 tgApp is a **pipeline framework** to be used to develop predictive models of chemical species from SMILES notations.
-The pipeline comes with a **ML model** that predicts the Transition glass temperature (T<sub>g</sub>) of organic compunds.
+The pipeline comes with a **ML model** that predicts the Transition glass temperature (T<sub>g</sub>) of organic compounds.

 ## Motivation
 tgApp is a kickstart project aiming at expanding the use of Machine Learning (ML), Data Engineering and Quantitative Structure–Property Relationships (QSPR) in Physical Chemistry.